 Net Promoter Score Example

-Net Promoter Score (NPS) is a metric that is used as a measure of customer experience (CX) and correlates with company revenue growth.
-The Net Promoter metric serves as a commitment tool to improve and boost the NPS, which is a measure of customer service or experience in correlation with company sales and business development.
+Net Promoter Score (NPS) is a metric used as a measure of customer experience (CX) and correlates with company revenue growth.
+The Net Promoter metric serves as a commitment tool to improve and boost the NPS, a measure of customer service or experience in correlation with company sales and business development.

-It serves as a benchmark that helps businesses to develop their customer relationship, engagement and experience.
-This metrics helps to check the customer strategy as well as their performance.
+It serves as a benchmark that helps businesses to develop their customer relationship, engagement, and experience.
+These metrics help to check the customer strategy as well as their performance.
 Today, it is being used by many Fortune 1000 businesses as a growth metric.
 The net promoter score varies from-100 to 100, which serves as the customer's willingness to recommend a specific product to other customers.

 NPS needs any company to be rigorously, continuously, consistently focused on the quality of the product.

 In 2003, Fred Reichheld of Bain & Company first presented the metric by way of his paper "One number you need to grow" in Harvard Business Review, where he discussed “By substituting a single question for the complex black box of the typical customer survey, companies can actually use the results of consumer surveys and focus employees on stimulating growth”.

 How is NPS calculated?